SamuelNeuhaus/Artificial-Intelligence/README.md

       - Project: None

 1. **03/25**
-   - Class meeting to discuss project phase II
+   - No class meeting scheduled (but may be scheduled based on request)
    - Due next week:
       - Concept map homework: None
       - Quiz: None